 Annoyo annoyas annoyat and (which nobody would dispute) annoyant.
 There!
 I've annoyed you, true?
 Another silly joke that you didn't understand.
 There she goes again, you think racing away on a rant careless in Lala Land.
-And there you go again annoying me with your stodginess or recklessness or selfishness or fear.
+And there you go again annoying me with your stodginess or recklessness or subtle similarity to me.
 Everyone annoys you but that's their duty, it's their job to be different and it's hard being always bland and clear.
 Non annoyo non vivo and dulce irritatio.
 People like what they like and it's never quite right.
 A walk by the beach?
 No thanks they say Give me a bath or a bee or a peach I'd rather be bored than adored.
 The fun is at the interface of two annoying people like me and yes, you'd better believe it, you.
 Because you are annoying too. ~ Rachel McAlpine 2021

 When someone told me, “All friends are annoying for 15% of the time,” it hit me like a thunderbolt.
 Eureka!
 It’s true!
 And you still love them or like them, and it’s kind of interesting and stimulating.